 - Deposits made by cheque are subject to clearing norms of the bank and availability of funds in your account

 PPF Payment Rules

 - Maximum payment allowed into a PPF account is limited to Rs.
-1.5 lakhs annually as a lump sum or installments.
+1.5 lakhs annually as a lump sum or instalments

-- The maximum number of installments that you can make into your PPF account in a year is limited to 12.
+- The maximum number of instalments that you can make into your PPF account in a year is limited to 12

 The above limits and rules are applicable to all online and offline payments made into a PPF account.